jurobodik/Counterfactual_prediction/README.md

 ## **Questions?**
-Do not hesitate to contact me at juraj.bodik@unil.ch
+Do not hesitate to contact me!